aws-samples/eks-workshop-v2/website/docs/aiml/inferentia/compile.md

 ---
 title: "Compile a pre-trained model for AWS Inferentia"
-sidebar_position: 20
+sidebar_position: 30
 ---

 When you want a model to leverage AWS Inferentia it needs be compiled for use with AWS Inferentia using the AWS Neuron SDK.

-This is the code for compiling the model that we will use:
+This is the code for compiling the model to use Inferentia that we will use:

 ```file
 manifests/modules/aiml/inferentia/compiler/trace.py